techistem/bonsaihive-react/TESTING.md

 ![Lighthouse](docs/readme-images/lighthouse.png)

-Lighthouse testing has been performed on all pages.
-No significants dropdowns other than the listings page performance that contain large images (user's uploads).
+Lighthouse audits were conducted across all pages.
+Overall, the application performs well, with no major issues observed in dropdown menus or interactive elements.
+The Listings page is the only exception, where large user-uploaded images may impact performance.